 Your clothes aren’t the only things that change with the season—our eating habits can too.
 You may not have a need for a slow cooker or roasting pan in the summer or an ice cream maker or grill in the winter, so why let them take up room in your home?

 Making room in your garage or attic for your shovels, snow blowers, ice melt and other cold-season must-haves can be frustrating or impossible if your home doesn’t have many storage options.
 Putting these, as well as warm weather outdoor items like patio furniture, tiki torches (free from fuel), cushions and gardening tools in storage is an easy way to keep them protected from the elements and free up space in your home.

 Don’t be the house with year-round Christmas lights.

 Decorations can be lost or easily forgotten when they’re mixed together.
 Organize your holiday decorations in well-labeled, clear containers and keep them grouped together for easy access.

 You can’t stop the seasons from changing, but you can stop their accouterments from overtaking your home.
-Contact the experts at Gotham Mini Storage today and greet the changing seasons with open arms… and an organized home.
+Contact the experts at Gotham Mini Storage, the premier Manhattan mini storage facility, and greet the changing seasons with open arms, climate controlled storage in Manhattan… and an organized home.